-Depletion and amortization decreased from \$18,470,000 in 2006 to \$15,567,000 in 2007 and to \$14,739,000 in 2008, primarily as a result of a lower depletable base due to the effects of previous depletion and upward revisions in oil and gas reserve estimates.
+Depletion and amortization decreased 5.3% from \$15,567,000 in 2007 to \$14,739,000 in 2008 primarily as a result of a lower depletable base due to the effects of previous depletion and upward revisions in oil and natural gas reserve estimates.
+During 2009, depletion and amortization increased 5.8% to \$15,599,000, primarily as a result of the acquisition of new properties along with low natural gas pricing impacting depletable reserves.
 Cash flow from operations and cash distributions to unitholders are not affected by depletion, depreciation and amortization.
+Changes in reserve calculations did not increase depletion materially.

-Net cash provided by operating activities decreased 19.7% from \$72,783,000 during 2006 to \$58,432,000 during 2007 due primarily to the effects of the unusual amount of Fayetteville Shale lease bonus during 2006 and the timing of cash receipts.
-Net cash provided increased 41.9% to \$82,908,000 during 2008 primarily due to increased oil and gas prices during the second and third quarters along with abnormal gas liquid payments.
+Net cash provided by operating activities increased 41.9% from \$58,432,000 during 2007 to \$82,908,000 during 2008 due primarily to increased oil and natural gas prices during the second and third quarters along with abnormal gas liquid payments.
 See discussion of operating revenues above for more details.
+Net cash provided by operating activities decreased 54.9% to \$37,396,000 during 2009 primarily due to decreased oil and natural gas prices.